Cryptocurrency: U.S. tax status

-On 25 March 2014, the United States Internal Revenue Service (IRS) ruled that Bitcoin will be treated as property for tax purposes.
+In March 2014, the United States Internal Revenue Service (IRS) ruled that bitcoin will be treated as property for tax purposes.
 Therefore, virtual currencies are considered commodities subject to capital gains tax.

 Legal concerns relating to an unregulated global economy

-As the popularity and demand for online currencies has increased since the inception of Bitcoin in 2009, so have concerns that such an unregulated person to person global economy that cryptocurrencies offer may become a threat to society.
+As the popularity and demand for online currencies has increased since the inception of bitcoin in 2009, so have concerns that such an unregulated person to person global economy that cryptocurrencies offer may become a threat to society.
 Concerns abound that altcoins may become tools for anonymous web criminals.

 Cryptocurrency networks display a lack of regulation that has been criticized as enabling criminals who seek to evade taxes and launder money.
 Money laundering issues are also present in regular bank transfers, however with bank-to-bank wire transfers for instance, the account holder must at least provide a proven identity.

 Transactions that occur through the use and exchange of these altcoins are independent from formal banking systems, and therefore can make tax evasion simpler for individuals.
 Since charting taxable income is based upon what a recipient reports to the revenue service, it becomes extremely difficult to account for transactions made using existing cryptocurrencies, a mode of exchange that is complex and difficult to track.

 Systems of anonymity that most cryptocurrencies offer can also serve as a simpler means to launder money.
 Rather than laundering money through an intricate net of financial actors and offshore bank accounts, laundering money through altcoins can be achieved through anonymous transactions.

 Cryptocurrency makes legal enforcement against extremist groups more complicated, which consequently strengthens them.
-White supremacist Richard Spencer went as far as to declare Bitcoin the “currency of the alt-right.”
+White supremacist Richard Spencer went as far as to declare bitcoin the "currency of the alt-right".